 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates a request for the specified transition results that match the bit descriptions of this field. b0 (least significant bit) indicates match when RSNA is successful. b1 indicates match when RSNA fails."
+This attribute indicates a request for the specified transition results that match the bit descriptions of this field. b0 (least significant bit) indicates match when RSNA is successful. b1 indicates match when RSNA fails."

 ::= { dot11WNMRequestEntry 33 }